Kota Kinabalu: Local authority and city definition

 The city is administered by the Kota Kinabalu City Hall (Dewan Bandaraya Kota Kinabalu).
-The current mayor of Kota Kinabalu is Noorliza Awang Alip, who became the first female mayor after taking over the post from Nordin Siman on 1 January 2021.
+The current mayor of Kota Kinabalu is Sabin Samitah, who became the latest mayor after taking over the post from Noorliza Awang Alip on 1 January 2024.
 Iliyas in turn became the second mayor of the city after taking over from Abdul Ghani Rashid in 2006.
 The city obtained city status on 2 February 2000, and prior to this it was administered by Majlis Perbandaran Kota Kinabalu (Kota Kinabalu Municipal Council/Kota Kinabalu Town Hall).

 The city is defined within the borders of what is the district, formerly the municipality, of Kota Kinabalu.
 With an area of 351 square kilometres, it is the smallest but the most populous district in Sabah.
 It encompasses Tanjung Aru and Kepayan in the south, up to Telipok and Sepanggar in the north.
 The urban expanse of the city however extends into the district of Penampang on the south of the city border, which includes the towns of Donggongon and Putatan.
 The combined area of Kota Kinabalu District and the contiguous built up areas in Penampang and Putatan is known as Greater Kota Kinabalu.
 The district of Penampang has an area of 466 square kilometres, and is administered by Majlis Daerah Penampang (Penampang District Council).

 On one end of the scale, Kota Kinabalu may sometimes only refer to, especially by local inhabitants, the city centre or central business district near the sea facing Gaya Island.
 On the other end of the scale, it may also refer to the metropolitan area which includes urban Kota Kinabalu (Greater Kota Kinabalu), and the surrounding towns of Papar and Kinarut in the south, and Tuaran and Tamparuli in the north, being within its zone of influence.